dominik-kern/msh2vtu/README.md

 Note, currently restricted to 2D meshes!

 **Usage:**
-python3 msh2vtu.py [-h] [--renumber] [--rename] [-o OUTPUT] filename
+usage: msh2vtu.py [-h] [--renumber] [--ogs] [-a] [-o OUTPUT] filename

 Prepare Gmsh-mesh for use in OGS by extracting domain-, boundary- and physical group-meshes and save them in vtu-format.
+Note that all mesh entities must belong to a physical group!

 positional arguments:
-  filename              Gmsh mesh (\*.msh)
+  filename              Gmsh mesh file (*.msh) as input data.

 optional arguments:

- -h, --help            show this help message and exit

-  --renumber            Renumber physical IDs of domains starting by zero (boundary IDs are not
+  -h, --help            show this help message and exit --renumber            Renumber physical IDs of domains starting by zero (boundary IDs are ignored).
-                        changed)

-  --rename              Rename "gmsh:physical" to "MaterialIDs"
+  --ogs                 Rename "gmsh:physical" to "MaterialIDs" for domains and change type of corresponding cell data to INT32.
+  -a, --ascii           Save output files (*.vtu) in ascii format.
   -o OUTPUT, --output OUTPUT
                         Base name of output files; if not given, then it defaults to basename of inputfile.

+No cell data are written for boundaries (lines).

 **Example:**
 A geological model of a sediment basin by Christian Silbermann